publicdomainrelay/reference-implementation/docs/adrs/governance.md

 ## Requirements

+- [ ] Ensure everything is kept in tree, keyservers MUST NOT be required
 - [ ] POC use auto branch governance to relay changes from non-GitHub through entity GitHub account via fork and pull-request to entity account forks of org repos
   - This is a simple "roll up"